Top 22 NBA Players Who Didn’t Go To College

 11. Jalen Green

-Jalen Green is one of the fastest rising talents that you should definitely keep your eyes on for the 2021-2022 season.
+Jalen Green is one of the young talents that you should definitely keep your eyes on.
 Born on February 9, 2002, this 6ft-6inches guard of Filipino descent has been drawing interest since his early days playing in San Joaquin Memorial High School in Fresno.

-In the 2020 recruiting class, he was the number one shooting guard and already received several offers from NCAA Division I basketball programs before he was 15 years.
-He chose the NBA G League Ignite signing a $600,000 contract and forgoing college football.
+In the 2020 recruiting class, he was the number one shooting guard and already received several offers from NCAA Division I basketball programs before he was 15 years old.
+He chose the NBA G League Ignite and forwent college basketball.

 During the 2021 NBA Draft on July 29th, 2021, he was the overall second choice by the Houston Rockets, starting his NBA career.
-Even though it doesn’t seem like he has achieved much, he still has a long, promising career ahead of him.
+After four seasons in Houston, he was traded to the Phoenix Suns in 2025.

 Lamelo Ball